-Grand Prize winners and our Teacher of the Year will be honored at the 2014 Youth Creativity Awards on June 15 at Saint Mary’s College in Moraga, California (just outside San Francisco).
+Grand Prize winners and our Teacher of the Year were be honored at the 2014 Youth Creativity Awards on June 15 at Saint Mary’s College in Moraga, California (just outside San Francisco).
 Our annual anthology will be available in early May.
 Prints of the artwork will be available in mid-April.
-If you have questions, please contact Kathleen Esling, firstname.lastname@example.org.

 We received entries from 35 States and the District of Columbia, as well as from 17 other countries: Afghanistan, Austria, Bangladesh, Belgium, Canada, Cayman Islands, China, India, Indonesia, Korea, Malaysia, Mexico, Pakistan, Philippines, Serbia, Sri Lanka, United Kingdom.
 This year, owls and deer seemed to be the theme of many submissions, particularly the art entries.
 As usual, it was painful and difficult for the judges to make their selections.